shivaram-k/manual_smri_qc/README.md

     - Grab a random set of PNGs from each age group
     - Put the files in a directory labelled by batch number

-Step 03: Image QC Tool.ipynb
+### Step 03: Image QC Tool.ipynb

+This step will eventually be migrated to Brain Swipes

 - First cell: Each grader must change the rater name to the name they would like to be used in any future publications
 - Second cell: